abilandz/PH8124/Homeworks/Homework_9.md

   sleep 1s # this is not necessary, but it reduces a bit stress on the system done

- # 2. Lock was obtained for file 'someFile', modify safely that file:
+ # 2. Lock was obtained for file 'someFile', modify safely that file now and here:
  ... some lines which modify the content of file 'someFile' ...

  # 3. Release the lock when done: